-Pricing is every bit as important as the physical work itself.
+Jewelry pricing strategy is every bit as important as the physical work of making jewelry itself.
 In some regards it is even more important than design ability because if the numbers don’t add up, regardless of how great the design and execution, the prospect for profitable success is limited.
 So, let’s dive in to the issue of price.

 What is a Pricing Strategy?